Catrong/phi-plugin/README.en.md

 #### Todo

-- [ ] Write a help menu
-- [ ] Complete cloud save
+- [ ] Optimized the interface design

-- [ ] Add a booklet for collectibles, avatars, etc
+- [ ] Added collectibles, avatars, etc

+- [ ] Dotted phi's song

-- [ ] Listen to phigros's songs
+- [ ] You can scan the code to obtain a sessionToken
-- [ ] Guild mode disables private chat to generate b19 graphs and entertainment functions
-…

 ---